Lokeshsri11/js-sandbox/readme.md

 # JavaScript Projects Collection

 Welcome to my JavaScript Projects Collection repository!
-This repository contains a collection of various JavaScript projects that I have created.
+This repository contains a collection of various JavaScript projects that I have created while learning.
 Each project showcases different concepts, techniques, and functionalities using JavaScript.